igem-waterloo/wiki2019/Markdown/Model.md

 ## Introducing the Model

 As partial differential equation models are quite rare in the world iGEM, we will introduce this model from the ground up.
 The first component of the model is Fick's Law.

-$$ C = [Linuron] $$
+$$ C = [\textrm{Linuron}] $$

 $$ D = \textrm{diag}(D_x,D_y,D_z) $$